 Welcome to the community website for Great Ormond Street Hospital’s planned new Children’s Cancer Centre.

-Great Ormond Street Hospital for Children NHS Foundation Trust (GOSH) and John Sisk & Sons Ltd submitted a planning application to London Borough of Camden (LBC) for a new Children’s Cancer centre in May 2022.
+Great Ormond Street Hospital for Children NHS Foundation Trust (GOSH) and John Sisk & Sons Ltd were granted full planning permission for the centre in April 2023.
 The new centre will serve as a national resource for children with rare and difficult-to-treat cancers.

-The proposals would see the redevelopment of the existing Frontage Building on Great Ormond Street to provide a new cancer centre alongside the creation of new, upgraded facilities to enable the effective delivery of cancer care for children and their families.
+The plans include the redevelopment of the existing Frontage Building on Great Ormond Street to provide a new cancer centre alongside the creation of new, upgraded facilities to enable the effective delivery of cancer care for children and their families.

 The Children’s Cancer Centre will include high quality, inspiring and flexible spaces that are both welcoming and a platform for the delivery of the safest, most effective, and efficient care using the latest technology to ensure the best possible outcomes for patients and to make the journey that each child and family has to make as comfortable as possible.
 You can view more information about Our vision here.